Television personality Robin Roberts has disclosed that she has MDS.

 Although there is a lot of cytogenetic and molecular heterogeneity, oncologists and researchers are beginning to learn that some of these molecular factors have an impact on prognosis and how patients respond to therapy.

 Roberts is a co-host on ABC’s Good Morning America.
-She announced on Monday’s show that she has started conditioning therapy to prepare for an allogeneic bone marrow transplant later this year.
+She announced in 2012 that she has started conditioning therapy to prepare for an allogeneic bone marrow transplant later this year.
 As for a marrow donor, her sister was an “excellent match.”

 MDS affects just more than 10,000 people a year in the U.S., according to the American Cancer Society.

-If you have MDS, you may be eligible for Social Security disability benefits if your condition keeps you from being able to work.
-Please feel free to contact me to discuss how individuals with MDS may receive benefits from the Federal government for their condition.
+If you have MDS, you may be eligible for long term disability insurance benefits if your condition keeps you from being able to work.
+Please feel free to contact us at (888) 321-8131 to discuss how individuals with MDS may receive benefits from the Federal government for their condition.